10xCSS/ctr/README.md

 ##  Preamble Context
-I wrote ctr a lifetime ago and while the core principles of ctr remain intact, some of the specific details might not wholly align with my current perspective.
-Nevertheless, aside from a few dated elements, ctr has stood the test of time and has proven to be rock solid through years of my daily use.
-Which is why I've decided to keep the original text as is — as both a genuine glimpse into the foundation of 10xCSS and a starting point for future endeavors.
+I wrote `ctr` a lifetime ago, and while the core principles of `ctr` remain intact, some of the specific details might not wholly align with my current perspective.
+Nevertheless, aside from a few dated elements, `ctr` has stood the test of time and has proven to be rock-solid through years of my daily use.
+Which is why I've decided to keep the original text as it is — as both a genuine glimpse into the foundation of 10xCSS and a starting point for future endeavors.

-Notes

-For an optimal experience, use Node v10.24.1; however, newer Node versions should also be compatible.
-There is a rare-ish edge case involving deeply nested states and their interactions with elements.
-In which, the state pseudo-class (:hover, :focus) may be incorrectly applied to the component rather than the element.
-To be honest, I can't recall the exact specifics, but it's related to changes in the array sorting behavior in Node v10.24.1+ and Immutable.js v3.8.1.
+**Usage Notes**: If you want to give `ctr` a test spin, I'd recommend doing so through the live docs at [docs.ctr-lang.com](https://docs.ctr-lang.com/), where you can experiment without needing to install anything.
+Otherwise, for an optimal experience, use Node `v10.24.1`; however, newer Node versions should also be compatible.
+There is a rare-ish edge case involving deeply nested states and their interactions with elements, in which the state pseudo-class (`:hover, :focus`) may be incorrectly applied to the component rather than the element.
+To be honest, I can't recall the exact specifics, but it's related to changes in the array sorting behavior in Node `v10.24.1+` and Immutable.js `v3.8.1`.

 ## Description